TheMannu/Kubernetes/Kubernetes-Basics.md

 ### **Rollbacks:**
 A rollback is the process of reverting to a previous version of an application in case of issues during or after deployment.
 Kubernetes facilitates easy rollbacks by maintaining deployment history.

+### **Monitoring:**
+Monitoring involves tracking the health and performance of containers, applications, and infrastructure.
+In Kubernetes, tools like **Prometheus**, **Grafana**, or built-in logs/metrics are used to monitor cluster performance, resource usage, and detect issues.